Juliafalk/KandJ3/README.md

 ### Why are the project files named LastTry?

 Sometimes things do not turn out as you wished, that was the case in the beginning of this project.
-After a lot of problems in the beginning, with re-start of project, it literally felt like this was the last try.
-So, when one of the members of the team once again had to do a new project, it decided that this was literally the last try and named the test project to LastTry.
-Luckily or unluckily, everything worked well that time, and to avoid any more restarting, the name had to be LastTry.
-We are sorry for the inconsistent choice of name, and hope this does not means problem for anyone.
+After a lot of problems in the beginning, with a lot of re-starting of the project, it literally felt like this was the last try.
+So, when one of the members of the team once again had to create a new project, the project name fell on LastTry.
+Luckily or unluckily, everything worked out well this time and to avoid any more restarting, the name remained LastTry.

 ## Development tools